ClusterHQ/flocker/admin/installer/README.rst

 root@ip-172-31-0-121:/var/log#
 ```

+Contents of ``/var/log/cloud-init-output.log`` are also avaiable via instance `SystemLog`_.

-``/var/lib/cloud/instance/user-data.txt`` can also be handy while prototyping enchancements to the installer.
+The `UserData`_ script for this instance is located at ``/var/lib/cloud/instance/user-data.txt``.
+This can be handy to reproduce a bug, and while prototyping enchancements to the installer.
 For example, if you would like to add Kubernetes as the scheduler, edit ``/var/lib/cloud/instance/user-data.txt`` to add Kubernetes setup, test on the EC2 instance, then add the working bash script to ``cloudformation.py``.

 .. _UserData: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-add-user-data
 .. _AWS::EC2::Instance: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html